0bsnetwork/zbs-repl/README.md

 # REPL
 ## About
-This repository contains javascript console for waves blockchain.
+This repository contains javascript console for 0bsNetwork blockchain.
-It is built on top of [jsconsole](https://github.com/remy/jsconsole) and have predefined functions to work with waves
+It is built on top of [jsconsole](https://github.com/remy/jsconsole) and have predefined functions to work with zbs
 ## Builtin functions
 #### JS lib
-Console uses [waves-transactions](https://wavesplatform.github.io/waves-transactions/) library.
+Console uses zbs-transations library.
 Top level library functions are bound to console global scope.
 The difference is that in console, seed argument is equal to env.SEED by default.
 You need to pass null explicitly if you only want to create transaction and not to sign it
 E.x.:
 ##### Console